-Voting systems, also known as electoral systems, are the method by which we elect representatives.
-A voting system determines the rules on how parties and candidates are elected.
+Voting systems, or electoral systems, are the method by which we elect representatives.
+A voting system determines the rules on how we elect parties and candidates.

-A number of different voting systems are used to elect mayors and representatives to the House of Commons, Scottish Parliament, National Assembly for Wales, Northern Ireland Assembly, European Parliament and UK local authorities.
+The House of Commons, Scottish Parliament, National Assembly for Wales, Northern Ireland Assembly and UK local authorities use different voting systems.

 Alternative Vote (AV)

-Under AV, voters rank candidates in order of preference by marking 1, 2, 3 and so on next to names of candidates on a ballot paper.
-A voter can rank as many or as few candidates as they like or just vote for one candidate.
+Voters rank candidates in order of preference by marking 1, 2, 3 and so on.
+A voter can rank as many or as few candidates as they like or vote for one candidate.

-Ballot papers are then counted by using the first preference votes (i.e. those with a number 1 marked next to their name).
+First preference votes are counted first.
 If a candidate receives more than 50 per cent of the first preference votes then they are elected.

-If no candidate reaches this 50 per cent threshold, then the candidate with the fewest first preference votes is eliminated.
-Their second preference votes are then reallocated to the remaining candidates.
-If after this stage one candidate has more votes than the other remaining candidates put together, that candidate is elected.
+If no candidate reaches 50 per cent, the candidate with the fewest first preference votes is eliminated.
+Their second preference votes are reallocated to the remaining candidates.
+If one candidate has more votes than the other remaining candidates put together, that candidate is elected.

-If not, the process of elimination and reallocation of preference votes is repeated until one candidate has more votes than the other remaining candidates put together, and is then elected.
+If not, the process is repeated until one candidate has more votes than the other remaining candidates put together.
+This candidate wins the election.

 Supplementary Vote (SV)

-The SV system is very similar to the AV system.
-Under SV, voters are limited to a first and second preference choice.
-A voter marks a cross in one column for their first preference candidate and another cross in a second column for their second preference (if they wish to do so).
+The SV system is like the AV system.
+Voters are limited to a first and second preference choice.
+A voter marks a cross in one column for their first preference candidate.
+They mark another cross in a second column for their second preference if they wish to do so.

-The ballot papers are counted and if a candidate received more than 50 per cent of the first preference votes on the first count, then they are elected.
+If a candidate receives more than 50 per cent of the first preference votes then they are elected.

-If no candidate reaches the 50 per cent threshold, the two candidates with the highest number of votes are retained and the other candidates are eliminated.
-The second preferences on the ballot papers of the eliminated candidates are counted and any cast for the two remaining candidates are transferred.
+If no candidate reaches the 50 per cent threshold, the two candidates with the highest number of votes remain.
+This eliminates the other candidates.
+The second preference of the eliminated candidates are counted.
+Any made for the two remaining candidates are transferred.
 The candidate with the most votes at the end of this process is elected.

 Single Transferable Vote (STV)

-Under STV, voters rank candidates in order of preference by marking 1, 2, 3 and so on next to the names of candidates on a ballot paper.
-A voter can rank as many or as few candidates as they like or just vote for one candidate.
+Voters rank candidates in order of preference by marking 1, 2, 3 and so on.
+A voter can rank as many or as few candidates as they like or vote for only one candidate.